matplotlib/mplcairo/README.rst

 ======================

 - Cache eviction policy and persistent cache for ``draw_path_collection``.
-- Path simplification (although cairo appears to use vertex reduction and Douglas-Peucker internally?).
 - Use QtOpenGLWidget and the cairo-gl backend.

 What about the already existing cairo (gtk/qt/wx/tk/...cairo) backends?